gskrscm/terraform-simple-app/README.md

 ### Pre-requists:

-- Install AWS Cli and configure AWS credentials.
+- Install AWS cli and configure AWS credentials.
 - Install terraform.

 ### Steps to apply:

-- Clone the repo and cd `dev-env` folder.
+- Clone the repository and cd `dev-env` folder.
 - Run `terraform init` to terraform download plugins related provider.
 - Review all varialbles dev-env/vars.tf and update accordingly.
 - Run `terraform plan` and `terraform apply` to spin up the infra.